 - Check the status of your delivery through the message dashboard and logs.
 For more on this, see Sending messages and Delivery logs .In this example, the message dashboard displays that Adobe Campaign attempted to send two push notifications: one was delivered successfully to the device and another one failed.
 To know why the delivery has errors, click the button at the bottom of the Deployment window.

 - From the Deployment window, click the Sending logs tab to access the list of sent push notifications and their statuses.
 For this delivery, one push notification was successfully sent whereas the other failed due to a bad device token.
-This subscriber will then be blacklisted from further deliveries.
+This subscriber will then be added to the block list from further deliveries.